fosternilsson516/ai-feeder/README.md

 ## Prerequisites
 Before using Excel Viz CLI, ensure you have the following installed on your system:
 - **Docker**: Necessary for running the containerized version of the tool.
+For detailed instructions on installing Docker on Windows, please visit the [Docker Desktop for Windows installation guide](https://docs.docker.com/desktop/install/windows-install/).
 - **Web Browser**: Required to view the generated graph on `localhost:8000`.

 ## Usage